Coca-Cola Consolidated, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityCOKE makes, sells, and distributes Coca-Cola system and partner beverages across 14 U.S. states and the District of Columbia to roughly 60 million consumers.High
+Business qualityCOKE makes, sells, and distributes Coca-Cola system and partner beverages across 14 U.S. states and the District of Columbia to roughly 60 million consumers, with TTM revenue of $7.495 billion and Q1 2026 volume up 13.4% reported and 6.4% adjusted.High

 MoatExclusive territory rights, route density, cold-drink execution, retailer relationships, and the Coca-Cola brand system create a wide local moat, but the brand is licensed rather than fully owned.High

-ManagementChairman and CEO J. Frank Harrison III leads a dual-class structure with family voting control near the mid-70s percent range; capital allocation recently centered on buying out KO equity and running ongoing buybacks.Medium-high
+ManagementChairman and CEO J. Frank Harrison III leads a dual-class structure with family voting control; capital allocation recently centered on buying out KO equity, cutting the buyback program to $400 million with about $136.3 million remaining, and repaying $150 million of term loan principal in Q1 2026.Medium-high

-Risk levelKey risks are post-buyout leverage, franchise dependence on The Coca-Cola Company, dual-class control, U.S. volume and mix, input costs, sugar and packaging rules, and multiple compression.Medium-high
+Risk levelKey risks are tariff and aluminum cost inflation, post-buyout leverage and negative book equity, rising interest expense, franchise dependence on The Coca-Cola Company, dual-class control, U.S. volume and mix, and multiple compression after a 63.89% 52-week run.Medium-high

 AI confidenceDescriptive analysis has high data confidence for company-reported financials and verified market math; return forecasts remain scenario estimates, not predictions.High data confidence

 Investment certaintyBusiness durability is clearer than entry-price certainty.
-Quality bottling economics can coexist with modest forward returns if leverage and the earnings multiple leave little room for error.Medium
+Quality bottling economics can coexist with modest forward returns if tariff costs, leverage, and an earnings multiple near 22x to 26x leave little room for error.Medium

 COKE AI stock forecast